The Webflow Masterclass is the most popular course to learn Webflow with more than 3500 students.

 Note: Ran Segall recently reopened the enrollment to Flux Academy.
 You can click here to get an overview of what’s included in The Webflow Masterclass or read my full in-depth review of the course below.
-If you decide to buy the course you can use this link to get $100 off on the Webflow Masterclass.
+If you decide to buy the course you can use this link to save 40% on the Webflow Masterclass.

 The Webflow Masterclass by Ran Segall claims to teach how to build pixel-perfect, high-value websites in a matter of hours without coding.

 This sounds great for all designers who had to rely on developers before and for everyone who wants to break out of the boring template box.
 But is taking a design and developing it into a fully functional, responsive website really that easy as taking an online course?

 Well, with webflow, it can be if you do it the right way.
 Emphasis on the right way.

 Ran focuses on teaching you a structured process throughout the course that allows you to build high-quality websites exactly like you envisioned them in a short period of time.

 With 12 chapters, the webflow masterclass covers a broad range of material.
 But who is this course best suited for, what are the up-and downsides, and is it really worth it in the end?